Our Top 10 Best Yellowstone Waterfalls List is a way for us to acknowledge these unsung attractions in the world’s first national park.

 While the short visit made it tempting to do further exploration, each time we’ve stopped here, we were content with the views as Yellowstone had a lot more going for it on this side of the park.

-Nevertheless, despite its easy access to a view, it was attractive enough for us to include on this pretty exclusive list of Yellowstone’s best waterfalls.
+Nevertheless, despite its easy access to a view, it was attractive enough for it to just nudge into this pretty exclusive list of Yellowstone’s best waterfalls.

 It’s hard to beat this attractive waterfall, which featured pillars (or namesake “towers”) pointing to the sky above this 132ft year-round waterfall on Tower Creek.